github/developer.github.com/content/v3/oauth.md

 ## Directing users to review their access for an application

-Users can review and revoke their application authorizations from the [settings screen within GitHub][settings].
+Users can review and revoke their application authorizations from the [settings screen within GitHub][authorized-apps].
 Integrators can deep link to the authorization information for their particular app to let their end users review those details.

-To build this link, you'll need your OAuth application's `client_id` you received from GitHub when you [registered the application][apps].
+To build this link, you'll need your OAuth application's `client_id` you received from GitHub when you [registered the application][owned-apps].

     https://github.com/settings/connections/applications/:client_id